Moreno98/hmd_project/README.md

     hmd_project
     ├── actions
     |    └── actions.py                   [custom action file]
     ├── data
     |    ├── nlu.yml                      [yaml file containg the nlu data]
     |    ├── rules.yml                    [yaml file containg the rules applied by the model]
     |    └── stories.yml                  [yaml file containg the training data about the conversations, namely stories]
     ├── data
     |    └── database.db                  [SQLite database containing the domain data]
     ├── test
     |    └── test_stories.yml             [yaml file containing the test stories for evaluation]
     |
     ├── alexa_connector.py                [python file for connecting Rasa to the custom Alexa skill] ├── apl_document.json                 [this is an APL document which is used by Alexa to interpret the response from alexa_connector, see below for further details]
-    ├── config.yml                    [yaml file containing the configuration of Rasa] ├── credentials.yml               [yaml file describes the credentials for Rasa x usage] ├── domain.yml                    [yaml file containing the domain information for Rasa] ├── endpoints.yml                 [yaml file for the Rasa endpoint] └── GUI.html                      [this file launches the GUI]
+    ├── config.yml                        [yaml file containing the configuration of Rasa] ├── credentials.yml                   [yaml file describes the credentials for Rasa x usage] ├── domain.yml                        [yaml file containing the domain information for Rasa] ├── endpoints.yml                     [yaml file for the Rasa endpoint] ├── Human_Machine_Dialogue_Report.pdf [report of the project]
+    └── GUI.html                          [this file launches the GUI]

 ---